 “A Digital Meter is like a Fitbit for your home.
-It does not make you fitter on its own, but data can help you take and maintain healthier behaviours.
-Advizzo solutions shape data into empowering insights for all to adopt more sustainable behaviours”
+It does not make you fitter on its own, but data can help you take and maintain healthier behaviors.
+Advizzo solutions shape data into empowering insights for all to adopt more sustainable behaviors”

 Clement Lapeyre, Head of User Experience, Advizzo